MSABuschmann/sledgehamr/README.md

 ## How to cite
 If you use sledgehamr, please cite its accompanying paper:

-* Malte Buschmann, "Sledgehamr: Simulation scalar fields with adaptive mesh refinement", arXiv:23xx.xxxxx [hep-ph].
+* Malte Buschmann, "Sledgehamr: Simulation Scalar Fields with Adaptive Mesh Refinement", arXiv:23xx.xxxxx [hep-ph].

 BibTex: